sasiasas/spaceship-game/README.md

 ## Overview

-Spaceship Game is a thrilling space shooter game built using Unity.
-Players navigate a spaceship, dodge obstacles, and shoot asteroids.
-The game features relaxing gameplay, stunning visuals with various maps, and engaging sound effects.
+Spaceship Game is a thrilling space shooter currently in its starter stage.
+While basic functionalities are implemented, such as navigating a spaceship, dodging obstacles, and shooting asteroids, it still offers a lot of fun.
+The gameplay is relaxing, and the visuals are stunning, with various maps to explore.
+Though it’s already enjoyable, there’s much more to come!
+Future updates will include exciting additions like enemies, more challenging elements, and additional features that will make the game even more thrilling and dynamic.
+Stay tuned for more updates!

 ## Features